Local contact homology and applications: Introduction

-Notice that in the previous theorem we do not assume $\alpha$ to be non-degenerate.
-When $\alpha$ is non-degenerate, the local mean Euler characteristic of a periodic orbit is easily computed and we obtain
+Notice that in the previous theorem we do not assume $\alpha$ to be nondegenerate.
+When $\alpha$ is nondegenerate the local mean Euler characteristic of a periodic orbit is easily computed and we obtain